hack-technicolor/hack-technicolor/docs/Unlock.md

 ### Disable `wansensing` service

-We need to stop Homeware from doing automatic detection of WAN state which causes the 4G to be brought down if it detects the main wAN interface is up.
+We need to stop Homeware from doing automatic detection of WAN state which causes the 4G to be brought down if it detects the main WAN interface is up.

 ```bash
 # Check status